ajqtrqtr123-sudo/opensource.guide/README.md

 The initial release of these guides was authored by **[@nayafia][0], [@bkeepers][0], [@ Thanks to **[@aitchabee][0], [@benbalter][0], [@brettcannon][0], [@caabernathy][0], [@coralinead input and expertise
 While we've got advice about running an open source project, we're not lawyers.
-Be sure to read our [disclaimer](notices.md#legal-disclaimer) before
+Be sure to read our [disclaimer](notices.md#legal-disclaimer) OFF